rafael-santiago/kryptos/doc/MANUAL.md

 Not all block ciphers only need a key, a size of this key and an operation mode.
 In kryptos we also have block ciphers that need more than the standard parameters.
 In this case the additional parameters are always passed after the operation mode and they must be pointers to the data.
-As sample, let's pick the cipher CAMELLIA.
-The CAMELLIA algorithm supports key sizes of 128, 192 and also 256.
+As sample, let's pick the cipher FEAL.
+The FEAL algorithm supports variable rounds total.

-When calling CAMELLIA in kryptos the desired key size should be passed, in the following way (c99):
+When calling FEAL in kryptos the desired rounds total should be passed, in the following way (c99):

 ```c
 /*